 - 14. Excessive Guestbook Links

-- 15. Links from Irrelevant Pages
+- 15. Links from Unrelated Sites

 What Are Bad Links?

-This meant that if a page contained the same keyword repeated hundreds of times, it was liable to rank higher than a page containing high-quality content about the same topic.
+This meant that if a page contained the same keyword repeated hundreds of times, it was liable to rank higher than a page containing truly relevant content about the same topic.
 But Google’s founders thought there must be a better way, so they developed a search engine that evaluates links and anchor text as well as keywords.

 Crucially, it views backlinks as votes of confidence.
 In other words, the more links a website has pointing back to it, the more trustworthy and respectable it must be.
 But where there’s a ranking system there are people who will try to exploit it, so Google uses advanced algorithms to determine when a link is good (i.e., when it constitutes a genuine vote of confidence) and when a link is bad (i.e, when it was created in an attempt to game the system).